MitchSmoot/MitchSmoot/README.md

 Currently working on my new personal website, built with the new Analog meta-framework for Angular.

+- Dec 2023: Taking the plunge into full-time freelance coding
 - 2023: Working full time (non-coding), spending all of my free time coding or exploring caves
 - 2022: Tech layoff apocalypse
 - 2019-2021: Software Engineer (Angular) at Telenotes